saidvandeklundert/batfish/blog.md

 python -m pipenv shell
 ```

-We have the Batfish service running and we have the proper client software installed.
-From the same directory, we can start an `ipython` session and run the following:
+From the same directory, we start an `ipython` session and then run the following:

 ```python
 from pybatfish.client.session import Session